danielbeardsley/service_contracts/development_service_contract.md

 cases described below.

 5. **Copyright Exceptions**
-	1. The Developer reserves the right to reuse and re-license portions of the created Product as desired, as long as the portions are general solutions to common problems and are not specific to the Clients product.
+	1. Notwithstanding the foregoing, the Developer, in his sole and absolute discretion, reserves the right to reuse and re-license portions of the Product as desired, as long as the portions are reasonably considered by the Developer to be general solutions to common problems and are not specific to the Product.
 	2. Any portions of the Product whose copyright is withheld by the developer are licensed to the Client for use in the Product under the MIT license: http://www.opensource.org/licenses/mit-license.php